DDolphin/WebFlash/README.md

-# 🔧 NXP USB ISP Programming Tool
+# 🔧 WebFlash - USB ISP Programming Tool

-A modern web-based In-System Programming (ISP) tool for NXP LPC55S28 microcontrollers using WebHID API.
-This tool provides a fast, reliable, and user-friendly interface for flash programming directly from your web browser.
+A modern web-based In-System Programming (ISP) tool for ARM microcontrollers using WebHID API.
+This tool provides a fast, reliable, and user-friendly interface for flash programming directly from your web browser, supporting a wide range of ARM MCUs with USB ISP capability.

+> 🤖 **AI-Generated Project**: This project was developed using [Claude Code](https://claude.ai/code), Anthropic's AI-powered development tool.
+The entire codebase, including HTML, JavaScript, and documentation, was generated through AI assistance to demonstrate modern web-based embedded programming solutions.

 ## 🌐 Online Access